-Let I be a non empty set, let J be a topological space yielding nonempty many sorted set indexed by I, and let i be an element of I. Then J(i) is a non empty topological space.
+Let I be a non empty set, let J be a topological space yielding nonempty many sorted set indexed by I, and let i be an element of I. Then J(i) is a non empty topological structure.

-Let I be a set and let J be a topological space yielding nonempty many sorted set indexed by I. Observe that every element of the carrier of $\prod J$ is function-like and relation-like.
+Let I be a set and let J be a topological space yielding nonempty many sorted set indexed by I. One can check that every element of $\prod J$ is function-like and relation-like.

-Let I be a non empty set, let J be a topological space yielding nonempty many sorted set indexed by I, let x be an element of the carrier of $\prod J$, and let i be an element of I. Then x(i) is an element of J(i).
+Let I be a non empty set, let J be a topological space yielding nonempty many sorted set indexed by I, let x be an element of $\prod J$, and let i be an element of I. Then x(i) is an element of J(i).

-Let I be a non empty set, let J be a topological space yielding nonempty many sorted set indexed by I, and let i be an element of I. The functor $\operatorname{proj}(J,i)$ yielding a map from $\prod J$ into J(i) is defined as follows:
+Let I be a non empty set, let J be a topological space yielding nonempty many sorted set indexed by I, and let i be an element of I. The functor $\operatorname{proj}(J,i)$ yields a map from $\prod J$ into J(i) and is defined by:

 (Def.
-4) $\operatorname{proj}(J, i) = \operatorname{proj}(\operatorname{the support of } J, i).$
+4) $\operatorname{proj}(J, i) = \operatorname{proj}(\operatorname{the support of } J, i)$.